Renal Cell Carcinoma subtyping: learning from multi-resolution localization: Materials and methods

-In our database, we collected tissue samples from 91 consecutive patients, who encountered nephrectomy in the Nice Hospital Urology Department, diagnosed with ccRCC (n=56), papRCC (n=22), chrRCC (n=6) or ONCO (n=7).
+In this database, hereafter \emph{Nice-A}, we collected tissue samples from 91 consecutive patients, who encountered nephrectomy in the Nice Hospital Urology Department, diagnosed with \gls{ccrcc} (n=56), \gls{prcc} (n=22), \gls{chrcc} (n=6) or \gls{onco} (n=7).
 As defined by the 2022 WHO criteria, the diagnosis was based on pathology and cytogenetic analysis.
-H\&E stained \gls{wsi} (scanned using a Leica AT2 Digital Slide Scanner, Leica Microsystems CMS GmbH, Wetzlar, Germany) used for diagnosis were gathered to define a dataset consisting in a total of 201 \glspl{wsi}.
-The mean number of slides per subject is $2.2 (\pm 1.9)$.
-From the whole \glspl{wsi} dataset, with the supervision of two skilled pathologists, \glspl{roi} depicting the five classes of interest (namely, healthy renal tissue, ccRCC, papRCC, chrRCC, ONCO) where extracted.
+H\&E stained \gls{wsi} (scanned at $\times 40$ using a Leica SCN400 Digital Slide Scanner with 0.25 µm/pixel resolution, Leica Biosystems, Wetzlar, Germany) used for diagnosis were gathered to define a dataset consisting in a total of 201 \glspl{wsi}.
+From the whole \glspl{wsi} dataset, with the supervision of two skilled pathologists, \glspl{roi} depicting the five classes of interest (namely, healthy normal renal tissue, \gls{ccrcc}, \gls{prcc}, \gls{chrcc}, \gls{onco}) where extracted for the downstream supervised task, as later detailed.
 Each category is equally represented in the \glspl{roi} dataset.
+Note that these patients were split among non-overlapping training and test sub-cohorts for the training of the pretext task, as later described.